 What is a Bone Density Scan?

-A DEXA scan is performed by producing two X-ray beams with different energy levels, one high and one low.
-The amount of X-rays that pass through the bone is measured for each beam, and the result will vary based on the thickness of the bone.
+A DEXA bone density scan procedure is performed by producing two X-ray beams with different energy levels, one high and one low.
+The number of X-rays that pass through the bone is measured for each beam, and the result will vary based on the thickness of the bone.
 The difference between the measurement of the two beams will be used to determine the density of the bone.

 Do I need a DEXA Bone Density Scan?

-DEXA scans may be used to aid in the diagnosis and treatment of osteoporosis or to assess a patient’s risk for developing fractures, especially in places that are prone to them, such as the hips and spine.
-A doctor may request a bone density scan for patients who have significant risk factors for osteoporosis and/or fractures.
+DEXA bone scans may be used to aid in the diagnosis and treatment of osteoporosis or to assess a patient’s risk for developing fractures, especially in places that are prone to them, such as the hips and spine.
+A doctor may request bone density scan images be taken for patients who have significant risk factors for osteoporosis and/or fractures.
 Risk factors include:

 - A family history of osteoporosis